Apagafuegos/Synapse/docs/MCP_CLIENT_INTEGRATION.md

 ### What is MCP?

 Model Context Protocol (MCP) is a standardized protocol for connecting AI assistants to external tools and data sources.
-LogLens implements MCP to expose log analysis capabilities to LLMs like Claude.
+Synapse implements MCP to expose log analysis capabilities to LLMs like Claude.

 ### Architecture